Ryan-Sapone/hashkitty/README.md

 <br>

 <h2>More</h2>
 Please feel free to update and improve as you see fit.
 I would love to see any improvements and will be looking to continue with updates in the future.
 For funsies, I included a few hashes for you to try out using the rockyou wordlist.
-Don't worry - all of these hashes are capable of being cracked with this script and with the rockyou list.
+Don't worry - all of these hashes are capable of being cracked with this script and with the rockyou list. <a href="https://github.com/Ryan-Sapone/hashkitty/blob/main/test_hashes.md">Click Here</a>